Last updated on March 3rd, 2020 at 11:18 am

 The mobile web is an inexorable trend which embraces the Web but, inherently, represents grave challenges and opportunities to content neutrality.
 Sir Tim Berners-Lee (founder and chairperson of W3C) constantly emphasizes neutrality of delivery but whether this remains a viable vision is questionable.

-The mobile web represents big money to service and content providers, many of whom will unlikely care for constraints of delivery based upon standards when they might garner substantial revenue for any method which delivers content.
+The mobile web is a lucrative sector for service providers and content creators, many of whom will unlikely care for constraints of delivery based upon standards when they might garner substantial revenue for any method which delivers content.

 The Mobile Web Explained, Published 2008 by Sonet Digital.